Table of Contents

 If the game you are playing is configured with steam then you can also take the screenshot of the game by pressing F11 on your keyboard.
 This screenshot image will be saved in the dedicated screenshot folder for steam.

 There are several ways to take a screenshot on a Windows computer.
-Some key combinations give you an easy and quick way to take a screenshot, while some options give you more control on how do you want to take a screenshot and how much part of the screen you want as a screenshot.
+Some key combinations give you an easy and quick way to take a screenshot, while some options give you more control over how do you want to take a screenshot and how much part of the screen you want as a screenshot.
 All these options are given for a user’s ease.
-Try all these options and settle for the way which is easy, comfortable and productive for you to use at the end of the day.
+Try all these options and settle for the way which is easy, comfortable, and productive for you to use at the end of the day.

 - best laptop for programming